mxcl/PromiseKit/Documentation/CommonPatterns.md

 // ^^ cannot call `catch` as `when(resolved:)` returns a `Guarantee`
 ```

-Generally you don't want this, people ask for it a lot, but usually they
+Generally, you don't want this!
+People ask for it a lot, but usually because
-actually just want to use `recover` on one of the promises.
-Usually you don't
+they are trying to ignore errors.
+What they really need is to use `recover` on one of the
-want to ignore errors.
-Errors happen, they should be handled.
+promises.
+Errors happen, so they should be handled; you usually don't want to ignore them.